Can you recycle wool?

 In the past two decades Creswick has partnered with ethical companies in India to ensure the viability of the recycling process.

 Facilitating Australian end of life textiles shipments direct to GRS (Global Recycling Standard) accredited mills in India, Creswick Woollen Mills have ensured that a fit for purpose, traceable supply chain has been created to convert end of life textiles into products suitable for the Australian Market.
+These recycled materials are not supplemented by any animal based products.

-- Good – Blankets suitable for charities
+- Good – Blankets suitable for charities: Drover Blanket, Jackaroo Recycled Wool Blankets

-- Better – Tartan Throw Rugs
+- Better – Tartan Throw Rugs, Billabong Fringed Throw

-- Best – Alpaca Throw rugs made from recycled Alpaca sweaters
+- Best – Alpaca Throw Rugs made from recycled Alpaca sweaters,

 Currently in development are a range of products made from end-of-life: